-Just a year ago, the left praised Schulz as a messiah and unanimously elected him as the party’s head before sending him into battle against the world’s most powerful woman, Angela Merkel.
-In truth, it would have required superhuman powers — or at least sufficient campaigning skills — to maintain the hype over the so-called “Schulz effect,” the firm belief that Martin Schulz was to bring a new spirit of social justice to politics.
-Perhaps, one could have described him as the German Bernie Sanders.
+Just a year ago, the left praised Schulz and unanimously elected him as the party’s head before sending him into battle against the world’s most powerful woman, Angela Merkel.
+In truth, it would have required superhuman powers, or at least sufficient campaigning skills, to maintain the hype over the so-called “Schulz effect.”
+The campaign relied on this firm belief that Martin Schulz was to bring a new spirit of social justice to politics.

-But the SPD failed to prepare Schulz to take on Merkel’s non-confrontational campaign strategy, and thus, his efforts resulted in 20.5 percent of the electorate.
-Following his abysmal defeat, Schulz stepped back from two promises: no more GroKo deals and no minister office under a Merkel-led coalition.
-After negotiating a coalition agreement, Schulz offered to step down as party chief to become the next foreign minister.
+But the SPD failed to prepare Schulz to take on Merkel’s non-confrontational campaign strategy.
+In the end, his efforts resulted in 20.5 percent of the electorate.
+Following the abysmal defeat, Schulz stepped back from two promises: no more “GroKo” deals and no minister office under a Merkel-led coalition.
+After negotiating the coalition agreement, Schulz offered to step down as party chief to become the next foreign minister.
 The mere suggestion provoked a backlash, foremost from within his own party.
-Former SPD party chief and incumbent foreign minister, Sigmar Gabriel recalled in an interview that his daughter comforted him by saying: “Daddy, don’t be sad, now you’ll have more time for us.
+Former party chief and incumbent foreign minister, Sigmar Gabriel told journalists that his little daughter comforted him after the election, saying: “Daddy, don’t be sad, now you’ll have more time for us.
 That’s better than spending time with the man with the hairy face,” referring to the bearded Schulz.
+Awkward.

 Internal Struggles of the Social Democrats

 While Sigmar Gabriel makes headlines as he struggles with his own political future, the SPD continues its enduring process of self-destruction.
 Martin Schulz, once the shining star who was to end Merkel’s chancellorship, has assumed calamity status.
 The youth rebels against the old.
 The party’s base mistrusts its leadership.